Skank (band): Biography

-MTV ao Vivo: Skank

 In 2001, Skank recorded the first live album in Ouro Preto as part of the MTV Brasil's series "MTV Ao Vivo".
 MTV ao Vivo: Skank sold 600 thousand copies.
 Besides a list of hits chosen by fans through Skank's website, the album had the new song "Acima do Sol", a national hit.
 In 2002 Samuel Rosa played acoustic guitar in "É Proibido Fumar", from the Acústico MTV (MTV Unplugged) by Roberto Carlos.

-Cosmotron

 Cosmotron, produced by Skank and Tom Capone, was released in July 2003 and sold 250 thousand copies - a disappointment next to their vigorous previous sales figures.
 Nevertheless, the album had many radio and ringtone hits.
 "Supernova", "Dois Rios", "Vou Deixar" and "Amores Imperfeitos" were the main tracks.
 Cosmotron won the Latin Grammy - best Brazilian rock album award in 2004.

-Radiola

 Released in October 2004, Radiola was the first compilation album by Skank.
 It included four new songs, including the Gilberto Gil cover "Vamos Fugir".
 The cover reproduces a painting by the hyped Los Angeles artists the Clayton Brothers.
 Radiola sold 200 thousand copies.

-Carrossel

 In March 2006 Skank began recording the new album Carrossel in their studio in Belo Horizonte, with producers Chico Neves, who also worked in Maquinarama, and Carlos Eduardo Miranda, producer of O Rappa's Unplugged album.
 Released in August, the album had the semi-hits "Uma Canção É Pra Isso" and "Mil Acasos".
 Arnaldo Antunes ("Trancoso"), César Mauricio ("Lugar") and Humberto Effe ("Cara Nua" and "Notícia") were the songwriting partners.

-Estandarte

 In 2008, the band reunited with Dudu Marote, who produced Calango and O Samba Poconé, to record the album Estandarte in their studio in Belo Horizonte.
 Released in September, the album had low sales, but produced the hits "Ainda Gosto Dela" (featuring Negra Li), "Sutilmente" (a massive number 1 hit in Brazil) and "Noites de um Verão Qualquer."

-Multishow ao Vivo: Skank no Mineirão

 On June 19, 2010, Skank performed a free concert on the Mineirão stadium in Belo Horizonte.
 It was the last event before the venue was closed to reform in order to accommodate the 2014 FIFA World Cup.
 The show was recorded for the live album and DVD Multishow ao Vivo: Skank no Mineirão, which featured two new songs, "De Repente" and "Fotos na Estante".